gchq/sleeper/docs/usage/ingest.md

 By default it scales up and down so that if there are no bulk import jobs to run then minimal resources will be used.
 `EksBulkImportStack` is an experimental option to run Spark on an EKS cluster.
 If you have a lot of import jobs then the persistent EMR approach is recommended.
 If you have occasional jobs then use the serverless EMR approach.

-For ingesting large volumes of data, the bulk import process is preferred because the number of files written to S3 is smaller, which means the cost for S3 PUTs is less and there is less compaction work to do later.

 An ingest batcher is also available to automatically group smaller files into jobs of a configurable size.
 These jobs will be submitted to either standard ingest or bulk import, based on the configuration of the Sleeper table.